MariaDB

 MariaDB Galera Cluster is a synchronous multi-master cluster for MariaDB.

-$ sudo dnf install mariadb-galera-server galera
+$ sudo dnf install mariadb-server-galera

 $ sudo systemctl start mariadb

-How to get MariaDB as Docker container
+How to get a MariaDB container

 How to extend MariaDB server by installing extensions available in Fedora

-$ dnf install mariadb-connect-engine
+$ sudo dnf install mariadb-connect-engine

-In order to install The Open Query GRAPH computation engine, run:
+The Open Query GRAPH computation engine (OQGraph):

-$ dnf install mariadb-oqgraph-engine
+$ sudo dnf install mariadb-oqgraph-engine

-MariaDB server available as a dynamic library:
+MariaDB server available as a dynamic library